 The core questions for everyone in the university community since in-person operations were suspended in March has been how and when Maine’s public universities could return to on-campus instruction and campus life.
 Chancellor Malloy formed the University of Maine System’s Safe Return Planning Committee in April to answer those questions and to help the development of a proposed framework for the safe reopening of Maine’s 38 public and private institutions collectively educating 72,600 students annually and contributing $4.5 billion to the state’s economy.

-Informed and supported by the UMS Scientific Advisory Board chaired by University of Maine President Joan Ferrini-Mundy, the Fall 2020 Safe Return Planning Committee has established seven unifying principles regarding the nature of instruction, campus life, and the essential work of public higher education for the fall 2020 semester.
+Informed and supported by the UMS Scientific Advisory Board chaired by University of Maine President Joan Ferrini-Mundy, the spring 2021 Safe Return Planning Committee has established seven unifying principles regarding the nature of instruction, campus life and the essential work of public higher education for the spring 2021 semester.

 The planning effort included wide consultations with many stakeholders and has been aligned with parallel groups on all the campuses.
 Simultaneous academic departments and faculty have been and will continue to work together to be prepared to support students on our campuses or wherever they may need to be this fall.

 A list of the UMS committees and members who have contributed to our work to be Together for Maine this fall are included at the end of this document.
 These collaborative teams have met multiple times per week, sometimes daily.
 More than 200 planning meetings and the equivalent of more than 40 weeks of effort already have been invested in these meetings alone.
 Thousands of additional hours have been invested by individual team members and by the important planning and implementation teams specific to each university.